Running workshops for motivation, team-building and improving performance.

 Workshops combine training, development, team-building, communications, motivation and planning.
 Participation and involvement of staff increases the sense of ownership and empowerment, and facilitates the development of organisations and individuals.
 Workshops are effective in managing change and achieving improvement, and particularly the creation of initiatives, plans, process and actions to achieve particular business and organisational aims.
 Workshops are also great for breaking down barriers, improving communications inside and outside of departments, and integrating staff after acquisition or merger.
 Workshops are particularly effective for (CRM) customer relationship management development.
 The best and most constructive motivational team-building format is a workshop, or better still series of workshops, focusing on the people's key priorities and personal responsibilities/interest areas, which hopefully will strongly overlap with business and departmental aims too.
 Workshops can be integrated within regular monthly team meetings - an amazing amount of motivation progress and productivity can be accomplished with just a 90 mins workshop per month.
 Workshop facilitation by a team leader or manager develops leadership, and workshops achieve strong focus on business aims among team members.
 Workshops are very effective for training too - workshops encourage buy-in and involvement more than conventional training courses because they are necessarily participative, and the content and output are created by the delegates.
 Also, the relationship between workshop facilitator or workshop presenter and delegates is participative, whereas a 'trainer' is often perceived as detached, and the training material 'not invented here'.

-There are many workshop format variations - here's a basic workshop format:
+There are many workshop format variations - here's a basic one:

 - Prior to workshop session identify and agree via consultation with the team the aim/opportunity area to be addressed.
 It's helpful to refer to John Adair's Action-Centred Leadership model for examples of different workshop subject areas and their implications.